MrajaR/Website-With-AI/README.md

 I want to express my gratitude to all the online tutorials, documentation, and forums that helped me learn and grow as a developer throughout this project.

 Thank you for checking out my first-ever project!
 I hope you find it interesting and useful.

----

-Feel free to personalize this narrative further with any specific details you want to highlight or additional information you'd like to include.
-Good luck with your project, and happy coding!